-So does a 4 wheel drive use more gas?
 A 4-wheel drive will use more gas since it has more drivetrain components and weight compared to a 2WD of the same make and model.
-4 wheel drives have additional components such as an extra differential, transfer case, and an extra driveshaft.
+4WDs have additional components such as an extra differential, a transfer case, and a front driveshaft.
 These components all add to the weight, friction, and rotational mass which negatively affects fuel consumption.

 Let’s dig in!

-Does 4 Wheel Drive Use More Gas
+Why Does 4-Wheel Drive Use More Gas (Less MPG)

 Let’s look at them in more detail now.

-4WD Drivetrain components
+4WD Drivetrain Components & Weight

 So with 4H engaged you will essentially be activating or engaging the following components.
-Remember, they are all robust, weighty components that need to withstand the torque and power being transferred through the 4 wheel drive drivetrain system.
+Remember, they are all robust, weighty components that need to withstand the torque and power being transferred through the 4WD drivetrain system.
 That is why these components consist of really beefy, metal parts that are quite heavy.

-- Front wheels
+|Rotating the Front wheels

-When you drive in 2H mode, all of the above components are not engaged at all and simply coast along.
+When you drive in 2WD (2H) mode with a traditional non-permanent 4WD, none of the above components are engaged and simply coast along.
 This means there is no resistance or drivetrain friction caused by these components since they are not involved in the forward propelling of the vehicle.

 So will a 4WD vehicle, that is driven in 2WD mode return better gas mileage than a 2WD of the same make and model?
-Well, if you consider all the additional components and the weight a 4×4 system adds to the vehicle’s overall mass, you are looking at extra weight in the region of roughly 350-500lbs, depending on the 4WD make, drivetrain component size, and other factors.
+Well, if you consider all the additional components and the weight a 4×4 system adds to the vehicle’s overall mass, you are looking at extra weight in the region of roughly 250-350lbs, depending on the 4WD make, drivetrain component size, and other factors.

 So best to worst gas mileage will be in the following order:

-- 2WD truck
+- 2WD Only Truck